-Smallest (mseg\alloc) multiblock carrier size (in kilobytes).
-See the description on how sizes for mseg\alloc multiblock carriers are decided in section The alloc\util Framework.
+Smallest (mseg_alloc) multiblock carrier size (in kilobytes).
+See the description on how sizes for mseg_alloc multiblock carriers are decided in section The alloc_util Framework.

-+Mt true|false
++Mt true | false

 Multiple, thread-specific instances of the allocator.
-This option has only effect on the runtime system with SMP support.
-Default behavior on the runtime system with SMP support is NoSchedulers+1 instances.
+Default behavior is NoSchedulers+1 instances.
 Each scheduler uses a lock-free instance of its own and other threads use a common instance.